Antigua and Barbuda Investors Residency & Citizenship Solutions

 The citizenship-by-investment program requires a person to make a significant economic contribution to the country.
-In exchange, and subject to a stringent application procedure, including thorough background checks, the applicants and their families are granted citizenship.
+The applicants and their families are granted citizenship in exchange, subject to a stringent application procedure, including thorough background checks.

 To qualify for citizenship, the person must be over 18 years of age, meet the application requirements and select one of the following three options available:

-- an investment of at least USD 400,000 into one of the approved real estate projects; such investments cannot be disposed of within a five year period or before the proposed development in which the investment has been made has been substantially completed
+- an investment of at least USD 400,000 into one of the approved real estate projects; such assets cannot be disposed of within five years or before the proposed development in which the investment has been substantially completed

 - a contribution to the National Development Fund (NDF) of a minimum non-refundable amount of USD 200,000 (for a single applicant)

-- an investment of a minimum of USD 1,500,000 directly into an eligible business as a sole investor or a joint investment involving at least 2 persons in an eligible business totalling at least USD $5,000,000 and each of those persons individually invest at least USD 400,000
+- an investment of a minimum of USD 1,500,000 directly into an eligible business as a sole investor or a joint investment involving at least two persons in a qualified business totalling at least USD 5,000,000, and each of those persons invest at least USD 400,000

-Under each of these options, there are government processing fees of USD 50,000 for the main applicant plus additional government processing fees of USD 50,000 for the spouse, any dependent child of 18 to 25 years of age and any dependant parent over the age of 65 years, as well as USD 25,000 for each dependent child under 18 years of age.
-However, the Government has announced a “Limited Time Offer” under the NDF option only, whereby for a family of four, the government processing fees will be USD 50,000 for the main applicant, USD 50,000 for the spouse and the remaining two family members will not need to pay any government processing fees.
+Under each of these options, there are government processing fees of USD 50,000 for the principal applicant plus additional government processing fees of USD 50,000 for the spouse, any dependent child of 18 to 25 years of age and any dependant parent over the age of 65 years, as well as USD 25,000 for each dependent child under 18 years of age.

 Government processing fees and due diligence fees apply to all three options.

-The NDF is governed by the provisions of the Finance and Administration Act, which stipulates that there be established a special fund to be administered by a public officer.
-These funds will not be combined with the Government’s consolidated funds and will only be utilised for the specific aforesaid purposes.
-The citizenship-by-investment program will be subject to six-monthly reporting which will be published and presented to the House of Representatives no later than 30 days following completion of the report.
+The NDF is governed by the provisions of the Finance and Administration Act, which stipulates that a public officer should administer a particular fund.
+These funds will not be combined with the Government’s consolidated funds and will only be utilised for the specific purposes above.
+The citizenship-by-investment program will be subject to six-monthly reporting, which will be published and presented to the House of Representatives no later than 30 days following the completion of the report.

-The programme allows for a dependant between the ages of 18 to 25 years to be included in the application of the main applicant if the dependant is a full-time student at a recognised higher learning institution and is financially dependent on the main applicant.
-The programme also allows for parents and grandparents over the age of 65 of the main applicant or his or her spouse to be included in the application as dependants, if the parent/s and grandparent/s are living with and are fully supported by the main applicant.
+The programme allows for a dependant between 18 to 25 years to be included in the principal applicant’s application if the dependant is a full-time student at a recognised higher learning institution and is financially dependent on the principal applicant.
+The programme allows parents and grandparents over the age of 65 if living with the principal applicant.

-The main applicant and his or her dependents will become ineligible if they have not received a free pardon or have at any time previously been convicted in any country of an offence for which the maximum custodial penalty is in excess of six months imprisonment.
+The principal applicant and their dependents will become ineligible if they have not received a free pardon or have previously been convicted in any country of an offence for which the maximum custodial penalty is more than six months imprisonment.
 The Regulations further provide that a person who has been denied a visa to a country with which Antigua and Barbuda has a visa-free travel arrangement and has subsequently not obtained a visa to the country that issued the denial shall not be entitled to apply under the program.
 A person who is deemed a potential national security risk, a reputational risk or is subject to a criminal investigation will also be denied citizenship.

 The Benefits of Antigua and Barbuda Citizenship

-In 2009, the Antigua and Barbuda government signed a visa waiver agreement with the EU which allows an Antigua and Barbuda citizen to visit the Schengen countries without a visa for a period of three months within any six month period following the date of first entry into any EU country.
+In 2009, the Antigua and Barbuda Government signed a visa waiver agreement with the EU, allowing an Antigua and Barbuda citizen to visit the Schengen countries without a visa for three months within the date of first entry into any EU country.

-The Antigua and Barbuda passport is a very good travel document for many international individuals.
-With an Antigua and Barbuda passport, a citizen can travel to approximately 130 countries in the world, including Canada, Hong Kong, Singapore, the UK and Europe with relative ease and without challenging visa requirements.
+The Antigua and Barbuda passport is a good travel document for many international individuals.
+With an Antigua and Barbuda passport, a citizen can travel to approximately 130 countries worldwide, including Canada, Hong Kong, Singapore, the UK and Europe, with relative ease and without challenging visa requirements.